Foreign travel advice

 Around 100,000 British nationals visit Slovenia every year.
 Most visits are trouble free.

 All foreign nationals visiting Slovenia must register with the police within 3 days of arrival or risk paying a fine.
-See Local laws and customs.
+Hotels and accommodation providers will usually do this as part of the check in procedures.
+See Local laws and customs

 To drive on Slovenian motorways, you must buy and display a ‘vignette’.
 Vehicles must be fitted with winter equipment from 15 November to 15 March.
 See Road travel